 Visiting Lake George

 Lake George is located in the Adirondack Mountains, which are a stunning range of mountains in New York State.
-There are tons of things to do in Lake George, including hiking, kayaking, swimming, visiting a restored British fort, or hitting up one of the many festivals.
+One of the most beautiful lakes in the Adirondacks, Lake George offers tons of things to do, including hiking, kayaking, swimming, visiting a restored British fort, or hitting up one of the many festivals.
 One of my favorite events is the Adirondack Balloon Festival, I definitely recommend it!